hrryt/scenesetr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is an incomplete branch of scenesetr.
-See the master branch.

-The goal of scenesetr is to allow R users to interactively explore and animate custom 3-D scenes. scenesetr provides intuitive tools to define behaviours of lights, cameras and objects in response to key inputs and each other, and to record scenes as they pan out in real time.
-Recorded scenes can be replayed to a separate device or saved to GIF.
+The goal of scenesetr is to allow R users to interactively explore and animate custom 3-D scenes. scenesetr provides intuitive tools to define behaviors of lights, cameras and objects in response to key inputs and each other, and to record scenes as they pan out in real time.
+Save recordings to PNG or GIF.

 Scene objects can be read from .obj files and `stars` raster objects.

-For the moment, key input is only available on Windows.

 ## Installation